 The museum welcomes the Cammack family to receive the award on Mr. Cammack’s behalf.
 Mr. Cammack began amassing his Tucker collection in the 1970s and acquired three of the 51 vehicles, #1001, #1022, and #1026.
 Along with the cars, his collection encompasses a trove of Tucker-related items, including thousands of company documents, a factory test chassis, prototype engines, experimental parts, original parts, memorabilia from the movie, “Tucker: The Man and His Dream,” and a set of original factory blueprints.

 Upon his death in 2013, the collection was moved to the AACA Museum, Inc., where it is shared perpetually.
 The Cammack Family Foundation funded the construction of the 5,000-square-foot wing that houses the Cammack Tucker Gallery.
 The gallery displays the collection as a permanent exhibit viewed by nearly one million visitors.
 In June, the David S. Cammack Archival Center was opened to promote the preservation of Tucker history.

 2023 Class of William H. Smith Museum Fellows

 The easy answer … everyone.
-As a Smithsonian Affiliate, the Museum offers visitors a world-class transportation experience through interactive exhibits, educational opportunities, entertaining events, and hands-on activities.
-Dedicated to education and preserving transportation heritage, the Museum was opened in 2003.
-The 20th anniversary is fast approaching, and the Museum continues to flourish as one of the top automobile museums in the United States.
+As a Smithsonian Affiliate, the museum offers visitors a world-class transportation experience through interactive exhibits, educational opportunities, entertaining events, and hands-on activities.
+Dedicated to education and preserving transportation heritage, the museum was opened in 2003.
+As we reach the 20th-anniversary milestone, the museum continues to flourish as one of the top automobile museums in the United States.